 If you thought Stonehenge was old and fascinating, prepare yourself to be wowed by a place only a few archaeological hipsters have been swooning over.
 Unlikely to be a household name, Göbekli Tepe – you might translate it as Beer Belly Hill – should be top of your list if you want to ponder ancient human civilization.
+In 2018, UNESCO added it to its World Heritage list.
 And it almost went undiscovered.
 As it happens, some archaeologists from the US and Turkey may have left some stones unturned back in the 1960s.
 German Archaeologist Klaus Schmidt took the stone the archaeologists had rejected and found a site that has thrown the archaeological world for a bit of a loop.
 While working at some Neolithic sites in this southeastern area of Turkey during the 1990s, Schmidt came across reports from three decades before about a nearby hill with some rubble at the summit which had been assumed to be perhaps a Byzantine outpost or a cemetery not more than 1,000 years old.
 But Schmidt knew the minute he saw its shape that something more lay beneath the surface.

 The rounded tell rose above all the other hills, and when he started digging he found stone circles and massive t-shaped stones that clearly were of the style of other sites nearby.
 He has determined there are at least 16 of these circles.
 With no evidence of a settlement here and the symbolic carvings and positioning, this is believed to be the oldest known “temple” site on earth, dating back to about 9,000 BCE, predating pottery, and predating even Stonehenge.
 But more incredibly, predating the rise of agriculture, which is often associated with the rise of temples and religion itself.
 It may mark homo sapiens’ transition from hunting and gathering to agriculture.